pvdz/preval/tests/cases/normalize/expressions/statement/for_of_right/auto_ident_logic_and_simple_complex.md

 ## Todos triggered

-- (todo) Calling a static method on an ident that is not global and not recorded: $tmpForOfGen_next
+- (todo) Calling a static method on an ident that is not global and not recorded in free loop: tmpForOfGen.next
-- (todo) Calling a static method on an ident that is not global and not recorded: $tmpClusterSSA_tmpForOfGen_next
+- (todo) Calling a static method on an ident that is not global and not recorded in free loop: tmpClusterSSA_tmpForOfGen.next

 ## Globals